EmotionalTrader/Intraday-Trading-Tools/Python_Backtests/README.md

 # Python Backtests

-This folder contains Python translations of my TradingView Pine Script indicators for buy and sell signal testing.
+This folder will contain Python translations of my TradingView Pine Script indicators for buy and sell signal testing.

 By running these scripts, you can:
 - Backtest the `EMA_VWAP_Buy_Signal` and `EMA_VWAP_Sell_Signal` logic on real historical intraday data.